HiSET Practice Test

 The HiSET is one of the alternatives to the GED test and is NOT available in every state.
 Check here to learn about -> the HiSET availability in your state.

-The HiSET exam is for adults who, for some reason, were not able to finish their regular high school education and offers them the chance to secure a diploma that is across North America recognized and accepted in lieu of a common high school credential.
+The HiSET exam is for adults who, for some reason, were not able to finish their regular high school education.
+It offers them the chance to secure a diploma that is recognized and accepted across North America in lieu of a common high school credential.

 HiSET testing includes five separate subtests that cover the academic fields of English Writing, English Literature and the Arts, Mathematics, Social Studies, and Science.